Merrill Moores

 Merrill Moores (April 21, 1856 – October 21, 1929) was an American lawyer and politician who served five terms as a U.S. Representative from Indiana from 1915 to 1925.

 Biography

-Born in Indianapolis, Indiana, Moores attended the public schools, Butler University, and Willamette University.

-He graduated from Yale University in 1878 and from the Central Law School of Indiana (now Indiana Law School) at Indianapolis in 1880.

-He was admitted to the bar in 1880 and commenced practice in Indianapolis, Indiana.
+Moores was born in Indianapolis, Indiana, and received his education in public schools.
+He attended Butler University and Willamette University before graduating from Yale University in 1878.
+He later earned a law degree from the Central Law School of Indiana (now Indiana Law School) in Indianapolis in 1880.
+That same year he was admitted to the bar and began practicing law in Indianapolis.

-He served as chairman of the Marion County Republican committee 1892–1896.

-He served as assistant attorney general of Indiana 1894–1903.

-He served as president of the Indiana State Bar Association and of the Indianapolis Bar Association in 1908.
+From 1892 to 1896, Moores served as chairman of the Marion County Republican committee.
+He went on to become the assistant attorney general of Indiana from 1894 to 1903.
+In 1908, he served as president of both the Indiana State Bar Association and the Indianapolis Bar Association.

-He served as Indiana commissioner of the National Conference of Commissioners on Uniform State Laws 1909–1925.
+He served as Indiana commissioner of the National Conference of Commissioners on Uniform State Laws from 1909 to 1925.
 He served as member of the executive council of the Interparliamentary Union in 1919.